Overview of asset ingestion and processing with asset microservices

 - Experience Manager sends a processing request to asset microservices.
 The request contents depends on the processing profiles configuration in Experience Manager that specify, which renditions to generate.

-- Assets microservices back-end receives the request, dispatches it to one or more microservices based on the request.
+- Asset microservices back-end receives the request, dispatches it to one or more microservices based on the request.
 Each microservice accesses the original binary directly from the binary cloud store.

 - Results of the processing, such as renditions, are stored in the binary cloud storage.